Tiff Lacey: 2011 – 2013: "¡Viva!" and further EDM impact

 She wrote and sang Alex M.O.R.P.H. & Woody van Eyden's track "I See You", included on M.O.R.P.H.'s album "Prime Mover", and Matt Darey & Aeron Aether's "Into The Blue", included on Darey's album "Blossom and Decay", both released on Armada on 13 July – 3 August 2012, respectively.
 Lacey also collaborated with Laurent Véronnez (a.k.a.
 Airwave) and their track "Slipping" was included on his album "Bright Lines", released on 29 October 2012.

 In 2013, her track "Is This Love" (Beatport Trance #65), with producer Edvard Viber, received support from Pedro Del Mar, Sean Tyas, Giuseppe Ottaviani, and Faruk Sabanci.
 The single was released on Black Hole Recordings' imprint in Trance We Trust, including four different mixes by Viber, a Maor Levi remix and three radio edits.
 Further singles included "For Your Love" with Emvy (Trackitdown #6), "Feel Me" with Zaxx (Beatport Trance No. 73, Trackitdown #27) and "Possibility" with Peter Hulsmans.
 Pedro Del Mar included a dark chillout Lacey song with Maxim Eller called "Wait 4 Her" on his compilation "Playa Del Lounge 4", released 1 July 2013 on Black Hole Recordings.
 The same was released as a separate single in November on Roger Shah's Shah-Music Digital label.

 On 14 June 2013, LAD Publishing & Records released "Push Me Pull Me", which Lacey wrote with Chocolate Zombie and Mr.Rob.
 The lyrics of the track are freely based on Charlotte Brontë's bestseller Jane Eyre.
 The singer watched the 2011 film rendition of the book, directed by Cary Fukunaga, before writing the lyrics for that track, and included the words "You said you had a feeling about me, as if you had a string under your rib" in the recording studio.
 The song lyrics are an imaginary Jane Eyre answer to her love Mr. Rochefort.

 On 8 July 2013, "I See You" with Alex M.O.R.P.H. and Woody van Eyden was officially released as a single on Armada Music's imprint A State Of Trance, with the release including a Matt Bukovski remix.
 The last peaked at No. 13 on Beatport Trance Top 100 while the original mix made it to No. 21.

-On 3 December 2013, Lacey and Ryan Farish released Farish's album "Destiny", which includes their track "Identical Skin" – Lacey's first official song in the Dubstep genre.
+On 3 December 2013, Lacey was featured on Ryan Farish's album "Destiny", which includes their track "Identical Skin" – Lacey's first official song in the Dubstep genre.